A new book from Nico B. Boyce

 Building systems that let friction do the work.

 Coming soon.
-The book is with the editors.
 Register your interest and you'll be first to hear when it ships, with early-reader access for the people who put their hand up first.

 What it's about